joinpursuit/Pursuit-Core-iOS/persistence-animation-autolayout/keyboard-handling/README.md

 ### Creating the app

-Let's add a custom view that our view controller will manager.
+Let's add a custom view that our view controller will manage.
 We'll need the following subviews:

 ```swift
 lazy var captionLabel: UILabel = {